You Can’t Do Everything. Here’s How to Decide What to STOP Doing Now

 Start Stopping Now

-Now, more than ever, it’s time to take a look at what’s working and what we need to leave behind.
-What’s going well on your campus or classroom?
+Now more than ever, it’s time to look at what’s working and what we need to leave behind.
+What’s going well in your school or classroom?
 What changes could be made to yield a high return on investment?
 Let’s not be afraid to make some impactful changes.

 “Every success story is a tale of constant adaptation, revision, and change.“